The Refugees Initiative

 Digital Wireframes

-The user flow outlines how the user navigates from choosing a service to making an appointment and managing their services.
+The user flow outlines how the user navigates from choosing a service to making an appointment and managing their benefits.

 Digital-Wireframes-1